Stretton Health Equity

 Kim Anastasiou is a Research Fellow at Stretton Health Equity in the Stretton Institute at the 最新糖心Vlog of Adelaide.
 Her research interests focus on understanding and improving the health, equity and environmental impacts of food systems.
 Kim is currently working on an ARC grant investigating the health and environmental impacts of 最新糖心Vlogn food policies.听

 Kim is a dietitian, researcher and advocate for improving food systems to achieve health, equity and environmental goals.
-She is currently completing her PhD on the environmental impacts of ultra-processed foods in the Healthy and Sustainable Food Systems Group at Deakin 最新糖心Vlog.
+She is a board member of the advocacy organisation 鈥楬ealthy Food Systems 最新糖心Vlog鈥.
 Previously, Kim has held the roles of 鈥榊oung Scientist鈥 for the UN FAO鈥檚 World Food Forum (2022-23) and 鈥榊outh Liaison鈥 for the 2021 United Nations Food Systems Summit (2021).
-She previously worked at the CSIRO as a Research Dietitian working on public health nutrition research projects.
+Her PhD research investigated the environmental impacts of ultra-processed foods using systems science methods at Deakin 最新糖心Vlog.
+She previously worked on public health nutrition research projects at the CSIRO.

 -